 An introduction to the fundamental principles common to all living organisms.
 Presents basic biological principles at the organismal level including structure and function, evolution, and ecology.
 A course for non-biology majors.
 Three lectures and one three-hour laboratory per week.
-Fall semester.
+Offered at the discretion of the department.